rabbitmq/rabbitmq-website/site/signatures.md

 service that uses their own signing keys to sign the artifacts uploaded to it.
 The key(s) then must be added to the system.

 Cloudsmith provides repository setup script that include signing key import.
-However, note that the PackageCloud script **does not** currently follow Debian best practices in terms of GPG key handling.
+However, note that the script **does not** currently follow Debian best practices in terms of GPG key handling.

 To import the key: